 Your Bought Time

-You have just purchased a good 10 seconds to regain your composure, to regain your thought pattern, and to cobble together your next few sentences.
+You have just purchased a good 10 seconds to regain your confidence and composure, to regain your thought pattern, and to cobble together your next few sentences.
 If this brief respite was not enough to reset yourself, then shift to the default statement.

 What do I mean “default statement?”